Choose another writer in this calendar:

 (from Hyppynaryn varjo, 1986)

-Torsti Vihtori Lehtinen was born in Helsinki into a working class
+Torsti Vihtori Lehtinen was born in Helsinki into a working

 family.
 His father, an alcoholic, died of tuberculosis.
 Before becoming